JosephTLyons/termifind-rust/README.md

 TermiFind is heavily inspired by the MacOS Finder.
 The goal of it is to create a cross-compatible tool that behaves like Finder within Terminal.
-TermiFind is in its infancy; in its current state, it simply takes the current workin directory and prints out a structure like this:
+TermiFind is in its infancy; in its current state, it simply takes the current working directory and prints out a structure like this:

 ![main example](./images/main_example.png)